- SCU Home Page

 In fall 2011, we began composting paper towels in the locker rooms/bathrooms and weight room of the Malley Center.
 This program has been going great and patrons have not placed non-compostable items in the cans.

-During summer 2012, Campus Recreation participated in a Waste Characterization in order to gain valuable information about how to limit the amount of waste Malley produces, and what some of the most popular forms of waste were.
+During summer 2012 and 2013, Campus Recreation participated in a Waste Characterization in order to gain valuable information about how to limit the amount of waste Malley produces, and what some of the most popular forms of waste were.
 In order to reach the goal of going Zero Waste by 2020, characterizing our waste was invaluable.
-Check out the website here for more information and pictures from the 2012 event!
+Check out the website here for more information and pictures from the 2012 event or view our slideshow below.

 There are compost, recycling, and trash bins located in main hallway of the Malley Center and in each locker room/restroom and the staff work room.
 We hope that by having all three together, patrons can make the right decision when selecting the appropriate bin.
 Most of the items SCU purchases can be composted or recycled, limiting waste all together.